IBM-Cloud/docs/services/blockchain/ibmblockchain_overview.md

 # About blockchain
 {: #ibmblockchain_overview}
-Last updated: 23 September 2016
+Last updated: 03 November 2016
 {: .last-updated}

 ## What is blockchain?